 Illinois Lease Agreement Requirements

-Illinois residential lease agreements must comply with the Illinois Residential Landlord and Tenant Act in Chicago and other municipalities.
+Illinois residential lease agreements must comply with the Chicago Residential Landlord and Tenant Ordinance (RLTO) in Chicago and similar local ordinances elsewhere in Cook County.
 Chicago has additional requirements including mandatory lease rider disclosures, security deposit interest requirements, and specific move-in fee limits.
 Downstate Illinois follows general state law with fewer restrictions.

 Washington State Lease Agreement Requirements

 Washington State residential leases must include specific information about the landlord's name and address, conditions under which the landlord may enter, and tenant rights under the Washington Residential Landlord-Tenant Act.
-Security deposits must be held in a trust account and returned within 21 days after move-out.
+Security deposits must be held in a trust account and, since a 2023 amendment to RCW 59.18.280, returned with a full statement and documentation within 30 days after move-out.

 Colorado Lease Agreement Requirements